 The two super-welterweights have no secret of their dislike towards one another as they continue to exchange verbal punches on social media.

 “It’s started as a bit of banter, but then the more we knew the fight was going to happen, the joking around had stopped, and things just turned overnight, it’s got to a point where I genuinely just want to punch his face in,” said Welshman Williams.

 Williams has strung together a couple of stoppage victories since his two defeats to former WBO world super-welterweight champion Liam Smith and says he is now ready to be back involved in the big fights.

 “I’m really happy the fight has been made.
 I love being involved in competitive fights, and you won’t find a better stage to be in a good fight.

 “JJ [Metcalf] reminds me of when I fought Ronnie Heffron.
 He was supposed to be this serious pressure fighter, a lot of people raving about him, and I made him retire sitting on his stool after six rounds, and I think it’s going to be a similar story with JJ.”

 ‘Kid Shamrock’ JJ Metcalf has been in fantastic form and has been able to maintain his undefeated status with a string of good performances; most recently in June when he defeated the tough and experienced Spaniard, Aitor Nieto, stopping him in the twelfth round of their WBC International title fight.

-The Liverpudlian is undefeated in eighteen fights with ten of them coming by way of knockout and is going into this contest full of confidence.
+The Liverpudlian is undefeated in eighteen fights, with ten coming by way of knockout, and is going into this contest full of confidence.

 IBF world featherweight champion Josh Warrington takes on former two-weight world champion Carl Frampton at the Manchester Arena on December 22nd live on BT Sport Box Office.